me-box/platform-sdk/docs/tutorial.md

 #Databox SDK

 The databox SDK is a visual programming environment for building databox apps.
-The goal of the Databox SDK is to enable the rapid development of Databox applications with existing databox components.
+The goal of the Databox SDK is to enable the rapid development of Databox applications.   **Databox apps can be built without using the sdk, but the sdk streamlines the process and makes it possible to build a subset of apps without resorting to code**

 ##Getting started